eltos/revtyp/template/paper.typ

 = Introduction

-This is a template for submission of manuscripts to the journal @PRAB // abbreviation using the great, modern and *blazingly fast* typesetting system Typst @typst. // citation
+This is a template for submission of manuscripts to @PRAB // abbreviation using the great, modern and *blazingly fast* typesetting system Typst @typst. // citation
 //
 Equations can be typeset inline like $f_"a"(x)$, and in display mode: